 Christopher is the recipient of numerous research awards for his work on the parameters of secrecy, transparency and the apparatus of visualising systems from those of surveillance and border technologies to the limits of opacity in relationship to the human body.
 His photographic and moving image work is also concerned with ideas of rehearsal and anticipation.

 From February 2020 he is working as part of a collaborative team that includes researchers from the Royal College of Art and the Wellcome Sanger Genome Campus in Cambridge, on the Wellcome Trust Public Engagement Award that will explore visually the philosophical, ethical and cultural implications of this global endeavour to map the human body.
 Previous awards include an Australian Postgraduate Award for the completion of his curatorial PhD between 2012 – 2015 which culminated in the 2015 exhibition and book Staging Disorder; an Australia Council Visual Arts Award in 2016; an Arts Council of England Visual Arts Award; and a UK Arts and Humanities Research Award that resulted in the work Super Border that examined the construction of the first leg of the Integrated External Vigilance System along the Andalusian coast on the southern border of Europe.

-He has exhibited widely including at the Whitechapel Gallery in London, the Sainsbury Centre for Visual Art in Norwich, The National Museum of Photography, Film & Television in Bradford, Open Eye in Liverpool and Fotomuseum in Winterthur, Switzerland.
+Christopher has exhibited widely including at the Whitechapel Gallery in London, the Sainsbury Centre for Visual Art in Norwich, The National Museum of Photography, Film & Television in Bradford, Open Eye in Liverpool and Fotomuseum in Winterthur, Switzerland.
 He is represented by the London gallery Gimpel Fils and has shown his work at Frieze London, the Armory Show in New York and at ARCO in Madrid.

 View the BA (Hons) Photojournalism and Documentary Photography course page.